FEUP-LDTS-2024/project-t03g07/docs/README.md

 The implementation of this design pattern can be found in the while loop in the Application class.

-Here is a scheme of the game loop:
+Here is a scheme that illustrates the game loop:

 <p align="center">
 	<img src="assets/diagrams/game_loop_diagram.png">